cb989/Pi-Hole-on-a-Chromebook---Final-CSN150/README.md

 4. Now, lets flash the firmware.
 I turned on the chromebook and entered the VT-2 command shell on the chromebook by tapping Ctrl + Alt + F2 on the keyboard.
 Copied and pasted this command to run the firmware installation script:
    * cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh
 5. Finally coreboot has been flashed onto the chromebook and I can get onto installig Debian!
 I downloaded a Debian ISO from their official download mirror, burned the ISO to my USB flash drive, and I went on to change the boot order and install the operating system.
+6. After finishing the instalation, I had to first make my chromebooks ip address static.
+To do this I simply had to edit the file named interfaces located at /etc/networks, change the interface from dhcp to static, and add my preferred IP address, subnet mask, and dns servers there.
+7. Now it was time to install docker.
+To do that I copied the commands located on the docker [Debian 12 Installation Guide](https://docs.docker.com/engine/install/debian/#install-using-the-repository) to get my docker instalation guide ready for Pi-hole.
+8. Finally, lets startup a container to install Pi-Hole!
+All I had to do now is copy Pi-Hole's docker compose.yml onto my chromebook by using ssh on my main laptop, changing the defualt password located in the text file, saving the edit on vim by using the command :w, and finally, running the command
+   * docker compose up -d
+## Finally, I have Pi-Hole installed on a strange device!
+Using my favorite web browser, all i had to do was paste the the IP address of the chromebook, login as admin and the beauty of pi-hole was right underneath my finger tips!
+### Issues Faced:
+Surprisingly, I had faced zero issues throughout this entire process.
+While it did take me a while to complete this entire installation process (around a full day), I got it up and running with no errors thanks to the fantastic documentation I refrenced earlier in my links section.

+## Thank you for reading this Prof. Have a great day!